elnemr19/Rainfall-Prediction/README.md

 ## 1. Project Description

-      .This i machine learning project to predict next-day rain by training classification models on the target variable  RainTomorrow .
+      .This is machine learning project to predict next-day rain by training classification models on the target variable  RainTomorrow .

-      .It includes data preprocessing, feature engineering, model training, and evaluation steps.
+      .It includes data preprocessing, feature engineering, model training, evaluation ,and deployment steps.

-      .
+      ## the main goal :